roblevine/UnityLog4NetExtension/README.md

+***Note on Unity versions and branches***

+The `unity-pre-4` branch contains the version of this extension for use with with Unity versions prior to 4.

+The `unity-4` branch contains the version of this extension for use with with Unity version 4 and higher.

 **UnityLoggingExtensions**

 This library was born out of a desire to have a simple extension to Unity that would enable log4net `ILog` dependencies to be injected into consuming classes, with the ILog instance being the configured as the correct logger for the consuming class.